UNCLASSIFIED (U)

 (3) Reconcile subsidiary ledgers for property and current asset inventories to general ledger controls at least at the end of each fiscal year, and at intervals when physical inventories are taken.
 Also, reconcile subsidiary ledgers for assets, other than property, current asset inventories, and liabilities to general ledger controls at the end of each accounting period;

-(4) Review documents supporting unliquidated obligations with financial management and accounting system on a monthly basis (including the end of each fiscal year).
+(4) Review documents supporting unliquidated obligations with financial management and accounting system minimally on a quarterly basis including the end of each fiscal year.
 Critically review obligation balances at the end of each fiscal year to ensure they are still valid and can be supported by documentary evidence as specified in 31 U.S.C.
 1501 (34 Comp.
 Gen 820).
 Specific responsibility must be assigned at the operating level to prepare adequate working papers and records in a form suitable for audit (GAO Policy and Procedures Manual for Guidance of Federal Agencies, Title 7, Chapter 3, Section 3.8); and

 (5) Other financial records maintained by management, if considered as subsidiary to the accounting records, must be reviewed and reconciled at least quarterly.